MAPSS: Manifold-based Assessment of Perceptual Source Separation: Additional Expreimental Setup Details

 where ${\overline{\textrm{\textbf{PS}}}}^{l}_{i,\textrm{utt}}, {\overline{\textrm{\textbf{PM}}}}^{l}_{i,\textrm{utt}}$ and $\mathbf{\overline{v}}^{l}_{i}$ are the centered versions of ${\textrm{\textbf{PS}}}^{l}_{i,\textrm{utt}}, {\textrm{\textbf{PM}}}^{l}_{i,\textrm{utt}}$ and $\mathbf{v}^{l}_{i}$, respectively.

-The Spearman rank-order correlation coefficient (SRCC) measures the strength of any monotonic relationship between two variables.
-Because it depends only on rank, SRCC is insensitive to strictly increasing, possibly non-linear re-scalings of either variable, making it ideal for answering the question ``do the PS and PM measures rank systems exactly as listeners do ?'' \cite{sedgwick2014spearman}.
 Let $\mathcal{R}:\mathbb{R}^{Q}\rightarrow R^{Q}$ be the ranking operator, which in the presence of ties assigns the average ranks.
-Again, the SRCC is measured for the PS and the PM:
+The SRCC~\citep{sedgwick2014spearman} is measured for the PS and the PM:

 We report these correlation coefficients per English, Spanish, and music mixtures scenarios separately.
-Given a scenario, we assume that it contains $\mathcal{L}$ independent trials such that ${l\in\{1,\ldots,\mathcal{L}\}}$ with $N^{l}_{\textrm{max}}$ speakers in each, where:
+Let us denote $N^{l}_{f}$ the number of active sources in trial $l$ during frame $f$.
+Then, given a scenario with $\mathcal{L}$ independent trials such that ${l\in\{1,\ldots,\mathcal{L}\}}$, we mark the maximal number of sources in trail $l$ with $N^{l}_{\textrm{max}}$:

 Then, for the PS and PM measures, the PCC and SRCC we report per scenario are given by: